Date of Award:

 The results indicated little possibility that the primary epoxide metabolite of chlordane, oxychlordane, is involved in the binding.
 The effects of epoxide hydratase inhibition, however, indicate that some secondary epoxide is involved in the cis-chlordane binding to DNA in the mouse.
 The possible analogy between the binding behavior of chlordane found in this study and the binding behavior of other well characterized toxic compounds is discussed.

 Brimfield, Alan A., "The Covalent Interaction of Hepatic Metabolites of the Insecticide Chlordane with Cellular Macromolecules in the Rat and Mouse In Vitro" (1979).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4241.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .